-’, a name given to the city by poet Matthew Arnold, is a pleasure to walk around and its pedestrian friendly streets and beautiful parks have been trodden by many famous and influential people.
+Discover Oxford, one of England’s most intriguing and beautiful cities.
+Steeped in history and home to Oxford University, the world’s most famous university, this Midlands city is a treat to visit and there are plenty of exciting attractions and beautiful buildings.
+The ‘city of dreaming spires’, a name given to the city by poet Matthew Arnold, is a pleasure to walk around and its pedestrian friendly streets and beautiful parks have been trodden by many famous and influential people.
 The city puts academia centre stage and has done so for over 900 years.
-Accommodation in Oxford varies from upmarket hotels to travelers hostels and bed and breakfast accommodation and you'll find a wide range of options available to you.
-If you're interested in renting private accommodation such as apartments or guest rooms in Oxford, Wimdu provide a good selection of offers for you in this great city.
+Accommodation in Oxford varies from upmarket bed and breakfast accommodation to rooms suitable for any budget and you'll find a wide range of options available to you.
+If you're interested in renting private accommodation, Wimdu provide a good selection of offers for you in this great city.

-, the bell in the clock tower strikes 101 times at 9.05pm every evening.
-This was traditionally the time students were summoned to return from the city to their colleges.
+- At Christ Church College, the bell in the clock tower strikes 101 times at 9.05pm every evening.
+This was traditionally the time students were summoned to return from the city to their colleges

-Although the first college opened in the 13th century, it was until 1878 that women were allowed to attend the university.
+- Although the first college opened in the 13th century, it wasn’t until 1878 that women were allowed to attend the university

 Things to do in Oxford